mattCoretex/uvic_autologin/README.md

 3. Open the terminal in this directory
 4. Run the program with ```scrapy runspider login.py```
 5. Wait for the program to initialize.
 Then enter your```NetLinkID and password``` in the terminal
-6. Wait til all files are downloaded. **Probably will take a while!!
+6. Wait til all files are downloaded.
 7. Folders containing handouts should be generated in ```/coursespace/spiders/login.py```